NVComputing/nvcomputingsite/resources/acsl/datastructures.md

 # Path Lengths

 Before moving further into priority queues, let's talk briefly about path lengths.
-In earlier sections, I addressed "layers"/"levels" of the tree; these can also be referred to as "depths".
+In earlier sections, we addressed "layers"/"levels" of the tree; these can also be referred to as "depths".
 The root node has a depth of 0; the next layer has a depth of 1, and this continues to increment for subsequent, deeper layers.

 *Internal path length* (IPL) is the sum of the depths of all nodes in the tree. *External path length* (EPL) is the sum of the depths of the nodes that can be added to the tree's current leaves.
 An easier way to calculate the EPL is with this formula: `EPL = IPL + 2n`, where `n` represents the number of nodes in the tree.